CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   # default: 91
   etlDailyStoreDurationDays: 91

-  # How many threads the read database is configured with (i.e. Kubecost API /
+  # How many threads the read database is configured with (i.e. nOps API /
   # UI queries).
 If increasing this value, it is recommended to increase the
   # aggregator's memory requests & limits.
   # default: 1